-- A “real” camera for any nighttime or low-light photography – I’ve had the Panasonic Lumix DMC-LX7 since 2014 and that’s what I used for our Northern Lights tours.
-The Lumix lens is amazing for a small mirrorless.
-I also recently purchased the newer version, the LX100 and am excited to transition over.
+- A “real” camera for any nighttime or low-light photography – I’ve had the Panasonic Lumix DMC-LX7 and the the LX100, which I used for our Northern Lights tours.
+And I *just* (2020) bought a new camera, the Sony a6400, and am re-learning how to shoot manual.

 - Extra batteries for your camera!!!
 The intense cold will kill your batteries so you need at least double the amount of extra batteries that you’d normally bring.
 I had 5 or 6 to be safe, and since I was doing long exposures at night trying to capture the Northern Lights, I definitely went through at least 4 per day.